Author: Shikha Shah

 Rain Water Syringe

 Most of the open wells and tube wells in coastal areas contain salty water due to seepage of seawater.
 Rainwater harvesting is a viable option for solving the issue of drinking water, but the construction of rainwater overhead tanks is unaffordable for marginal farmers.
 Antoji in Kerala has innovated a cost-effective method for harvesting rainwater in coastal areas.
 Rainwater is collected from the roof tops of houses and stored in a pressure tank on the ground and with the help of PVC pipes, water is lowered below sea level (16-24 feet).
 The water is retained in the underground water column which is then harvested during summer by a simple piston pump or motor by constructing a tube well in the vicinity.
 It has proved successful in diluting recharging ground water in coastal areas of Kerela and Antoji has installed 150 tanks in different parts of Kerala.

-This innovation comes from a foreign visitor who was inspired by women from villages of Rajasthan, who carried round earthen matkas on head for long distances in hot weather.
+This innovation comes from a foreign visitor who was inspired by women from villages of Rajasthan, who carried round earthen pots for long distances in hot weather.
 This invention has made carrying water not only an effortless but fun activity.
-It is a round wheel shaped storage tanker with an attached handle on top to provide painless mobility.
+It is a round wheel-shaped storage tanker with an attached handle to provide painless mobility.
 It has already become popular in villages of Gujarat, Madhya Pradesh and Rajasthan.
-Designed to reduce the drudgery and save time of working women, water wheel can store upto 10 to 50 litres of water in hygienic conditions.
-It’s designed for lasting on rough terrains and made from high quality plastic.
-It’s affordable too costing around 2000 rupees.
-It was innovated by a US based social entrepreneur, Cynthia Koeing under an organisation called Wello.
+Designed to reduce drudgery and save time for working women, the water wheel can store up to 50 litres of water in hygienic conditions.
+It’s designed for endure rough terrains and made from high quality poly carbonate.
+But it is not affordable, costing around INR2,000.
+It was innovated by a US-based social entrepreneur, Cynthia Koeing under an organisation called Wello.